 Using small-diameter plasma allows site-specific disinfection of spots with a diameter of a few millimeters.
 This small size distinguishes the plasma needle from larger atmospheric-glow devices intended to sterilize large-area contaminated surfaces [16-20].
-For dental or medical use, a disinfection method should be precise enough to treat small areas.
+For dental or medical use, a disinfection method should be precise enough to treat small areas, and it should operate at a low power to avoid damaging healthy tissue by heating.